aws-samples/redshift-immersionday-labs/lab4/README.md

 	</p>
 	</details>

-* Run the query from the previous step using the external table instead of the data loaded into the Redshift storage.
+* Run the query from the previous step using the external table instead of the direct-attached storage (DAS).

 	<details><summary>Hint</summary>
 	<p>